Ayopal/budgety_app/README.md

 # Budgety-App
-This app is used for budget.
-Calculate your income and expenses on the web app
+This app is use for calculating budget base on incomes and expenses.
+It also gives percentage for each input of income and expenses.
+NOTE: The enter key also works for input confirmation